traject/traject/doc/settings.md

 Hash, not nested.
 Keys are always strings, and dots (".") can be used for grouping and namespacing.

 Values are usually strings, but occasionally something else.
+String values can be easily set via the command line.

 Settings can be set in configuration files, usually like: